robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 <input type="password" name="send_password" id="send_password" value="0123456789876543210" />
 ```

-Create a link to the `signup` page on the index page of your app.
+Create a link to the `signup` page on the home page of your app.

 **src/routes/+page.svelte**